translate/translate/docs/guides/using_csv2po.rst

   pomerge --mergeblank=no -t po-dir -i po-in -o po-dir

-This will take PO files from *po-in* merge them with those in *po-dir* using *po-dir* as the template -- ie overwriting files in *po-dir*.
-It will also ignore entries that have blank msgstr's ie it will not merge untranslated items.
+This will take PO files from *po-in* merge them with those in *po-dir* using *po-dir* as the template -- i.e. overwriting files in *po-dir*.
+It will also ignore entries that have blank msgstr's i.e. it will not merge untranslated items.
 The default behaviour of pomerge is to take all changes from *po-in* and apply them to *po-dir* by overriding this we can ignore all untranslated items.